Emiltayeb/parcel_sass_template/README.md

 This template comes with gsap installed for the intro animation.

-if you wish to remove to library, simply run
+if you wish to remove the library, simply run:

 ```
 npm uninstall gsap